eliocamp/reproducibility-with-r/content/materials/day2/_index.md

 ## Learning objectives

--   How to share data.
--   How to manage data using code.
--   Using git to track your work.
+- Using git to track your work
--   Using git to collaborate with others.
+- Using git to collaborate with others
--   How to set the documentation of your project.
+- How to set the documentation of your project
+- Organizing a project

 ## Homework